Miss Mend

 Miss Mend (also known as The Adventures of the Three Reporters) is a 1926 Soviet spy film, originally realised in three parts, directed by and starring Boris Barnet and Fyodor Otsep.
-It is loosely based on the books by Marietta Shaginyan.
+It is loosely based on the adventure novels Mess-Mend by Marietta Shaginyan.
 The story follows the adventures of three reporters who try to stop a biological attack on the USSR by powerful Western businessmen.

 The surviving print is just over four hours long.
 The film was restored by David Shepard, and released on DVD in December 2009 by Flicker Alley.